Think about fitting a carbon monoxide alarm

 Audible alarms give an instant warning of dangerous carbon monoxide levels.
 The use of ‘black spot labels/ cards’ is not recommended.

-You can find out more about the symptoms of carbon monoxide poisoning at the page below:
+You can find out more about the symptoms of carbon monoxide poisoning on the following pages:

 Audible alarms